alice-cai/lifeline/README.md

 # Lifeline

 ## Inspiration
 One of the biggest roadblocks during disaster relief is reestablishing the first line of communication between community members and emergency response personnel.
-Whether it is the aftermath of a hurricane devasting a community or searching for individuals in the backcountry, communication is the key to speeding up these relief efforts and ensuring a successful rescue of those at risk.
+Whether it is the aftermath of a hurricane devastating a community or searching for individuals in the backcountry, communication is the key to speeding up these relief efforts and ensuring a successful rescue of those at risk.

 In the event of a hurricane, blizzard, earthquake, or tsunami, cell towers and other communication nodes can be knocked out leaving millions stranded and without a way of communicating with others.
 In other instances where skiers, hikers, or travelers get lost in the backcountry, emergency personnel have no way of communicating with those who are lost and can only rely on sweeping large areas of land in a short amount of time to be successful in rescuing those in danger.